-Getting a License Plate for Your Arkansas Trailer
+How to Get a License Plate For Your Trailer In Arkansas

 Trailers are vehicles, which means they need to be registered.
 This allows you to put a license plate on the trailer, which in turn allows it to be identified if necessary.